ankschoubey/old-blog/_posts/2021-04-22-information.md

 ## Why information should be applied?
 Information if not applied is meaningless unless it is your profession to find and document new information.

-By appling information faster, you will solve your problems faster or atleast move towards solving your problems faster.
+By applying information faster, you will solve your problems faster or atleast move towards solving your problems faster.

-The information that is not learned will be forgotten.
+The information that is not applied will be forgotten.

 ## Finding applicable information